Quick Start

 • ATMOSPHERE_ANSIBLE_VARS_PATH: The path for ansible group_vars and host_vars.
 This to build a multinode development cluster with own configs, that are not generated by molecule.
 This way you can test your configs before you bring them to production.

-Once you’re ready to get started, you can run the following command to install poetry dependencies:
+Once you’re ready to get started, you can run the following command to build the Heat stack:

 This will create a Heat stack with the name atmosphere and start deploying the cloud.
 Once it’s complete, you can login to any of the systems by using the login sub-command.
 For exampel, to login to the first controller node, you can run the following:

-$ poetry run molecule login -h ctl1
+$ tox -e molecule-venv -- login -h ctl1

 At this point, you can proceed to the usage section to see how to interact with the cloud.